What exactly is Exercise Physiology?

 Exercises are physical activities carried out to improve fitness and wellbeing, while physiology is a branch of biology concerned with how the human body functions.

 From these two definitions, you can already see that Exercise Physiology is focused on how exercise affects the body.

-Practitioners of this Allied Health discipline are called Exercise Physiologists who are trained to assess your ability and develop an exercise program that takes your health goals into consideration.
+Practitioners of this Allied Health discipline are called Exercise Physiologists, and they are trained to assess you and develop an exercise program that takes your health goals and abilities into consideration.
 They can also help you understand how each workout can benefit your body, and devise healthy eating and lifestyle modification programs so you can experience the benefits even after your sessions with your Exercise Physiologist.

 What is clinical Exercise Physiology?

 Exercise Physiologists can work in a variety of clinical and non-clinical settings.
-At Better Rehab, our Exercise Physiologists are clinically trained to work with participants of all ages and abilities.
-While the general definition of an Exercise Physiologist might get you to think about personal trainers and gym instructors—who can also coach and guide you through exercise—clinical Exercise Physiologists go beyond concerns about fitness and look at how physical movement can prevent and manage chronic diseases, disabilities and injuries.
+At Better Rehab, our Exercise Physiologists are clinically trained to work with participants of all abilities, from age 6 to 65.
+While the general definition of an Exercise Physiologist might get you to think about personal trainers and gym instructors – who can also coach and guide you through exercise – clinical Exercise Physiologists go beyond concerns about fitness and look at how physical movement can prevent and manage chronic diseases, disabilities and injuries.

 In a sports setting, an Exercise Physiologist can be on hand to ensure an athlete can safely do exercises without getting injured, or without worsening an injury.